developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Enterprise Keyboard Configuration - Auto Capitalization

-This Managed Configuration allows an Administrator using an EMM to configure whether the Enterprise Keyboard on a Zebra Android device will have automatic capitalization turned on (enabled) or turned off (disabled) for the first letter of each sentence.
+This Managed Configuration allows an Administrator using an EMM to configure whether the Enterprise Keyboard on a Zebra Android device has automatic capitalization turned on (enabled) or turned off (disabled) for the first letter of each sentence.

 - When a value of ***Off*** is chosen, automatic capitalization is turned off (disabled) and is not available for entering data using the Enterprise Keyboard.